 Open up a box of crayons and look inside.
 Which colors do you like the best?
 Which colors do you like the least?
 Do you know where you get your opinions from?
 The Ones who made you.
 You see, before you were born, Yahweh, Jesus and the Holy Spirit decided whether you’d like blue better than green or red better than orange.
 They programmed your little brain to have an extremely narrow definition of concepts like good, beautiful, delicious, and fun.
 Why did They do this?
-Because They are obsessed with variety (see Understanding God: His Obsession with Complexity & Variation).
+Because They are obsessed with variety.
 And since it was Their plan from the beginning to make zillions upon zillions of humans, They came up with many creative ways to ensure that all of those humans wouldn’t end up as clones of each other.
 Just as you don’t want to listen to a fifty hour song that only has one note in it, your Creators weren’t interested in creating zillions of humans who all think, act, and look alike.
 So when it came time to create you, They put together a zesty little combination of fascinating features that would result in you being not quite the same as anyone else.
 They painted your skin a very specific shade.
 They programmed the cells in your body to grow into a very specific shape.
 Are you thin or fat?
 Are you a straight stick or do some parts of you bulge out?
 Perhaps you have a fat gut or a large butt or a big chest.
 Maybe your nose is huge or your ears stick out or you’ve got boats for feet.
 While you look in the mirror and see a bunch of flaws, your Gods see fascinating variety.
 They like ears that stick out just as much as ears that lay flat.
 They like long fingers just as much as stubby ones.
 Big guts, small guts, high butts, low butts, flat chests, big chests—it’s the variety that makes it all so fun.
 They don’t want a white world or a black world.
 They want snow white, inky black, and every fascinating shade in between.

 The next time you’re out among people, take a moment to notice that endless variation that is all around you.
 No two humans are exactly alike, and if you’re honest, there are plenty of human features that you just don’t find very appealing.
 The truth is that you’re quite the narrow-minded little thing with a very pinched up view of “attractive.”
 This isn’t your fault, it’s how you’ve been wired.
 Being narrow minded comes naturally to humans, but our Gods are not humans, and when we start blurring the lines between Them and us, all kinds of problems arise.